edwinlzs/chainflow-docs/src/content/docs/api/classes/Endpoint.md

 > **set**(`setter`): [`Endpoint`](/api/classes/endpoint/)

-Configure linking of this Req's input nodes.
+Passes the request input nodes of this endpoint to a callback.

 #### Parameters